NWU-NISL-Fuzzing/COMFUZZ/README.md

 In addition, you can add the JVM compilers that are expected to be tested to the path `/root/jvm`.

-**2.2 Decompress the pre-trained model**
+**2.3 Decompress the JVM pre-trained model**

-The pre-trained model are stored at `$COMFUZZ_Java/data/model`.
+The pre-trained model for JVM are stored at `$COMFUZZ_Java/data/model`.
 Run the following commands to decompress it:

 ```
+mv /root/checkpoint-400000.tar.gz /root/COMFUZZ/COMFUZZ_Java/data/model
 cd /root/COMFUZZ/COMFUZZ_Java/data/model
-unzip -q checkpoint-400000.zip
+tar -zxf checkpoint-400000.tar.gz
 ```

 ## Run